sakilmurad/edafternew/docs/catalog/quadrants.md

 :trophy: **Who can sell?**:- Only White listed OEMs

 ## Quadrant 2
-OEMs shall operate Marketplace subject to Providing its complete list of Open market Authorized sellers along with formal Commitment to list and maintain all Appropriate and current Product Catalogue For pairing by its Resellers.
+OEMs shall operate Marketplace subject to providing its complete list of Open market authorized sellers along with formal Commitment to list and maintain all appropriate and current Product Catalog For pairing by its Resellers.

 :book: **Example Categories**:- Desktops, Laptops Servers